 Increased restrictions by the Chinese Government slowed foreign adoptions significantly in 2007.

-In June 2008, the Laogai Research Foundation estimated that there were nearly 1,422 reform through labor (laogai) facilities.
+The Laogai Research Foundation estimated in June 2008 that there were nearly 1,422 reform through labor facilities.

 Around 30 million private businesses were recorded in China in 2008.

-In 2008, China hosted the Summer Olympics in Beijing, receiving 48 gold medals.
+In 2008, China hosted the Summer Olympics in Beijing, where its athletes received 48 gold medals.

-In 2009, the government began a three-year large-scale healthcare provision initiative worth US$124 billion.
+In 2009, the Chinese government initiated a three-year, large-scale healthcare provision initiative worth US$124 billion.

-In 2010 China's National Biodiversity Strategy and Action Plan was received by the Convention on Biological Diversity.
+China's National Biodiversity Strategy and Action Plan was received by the Convention on Biological Diversity in 2010.

 In 2010, the annual education expenditure per secondary school student in Beijing totalled ¥20,023, while in Guizhou it only totalled ¥3,204.